generalui/hooks-for-redux/README.md

   [useMyStore, myDispatchers, virtualStore]
 ```

-Define a top-level property of the redux state including its inital value, all related reducers, and returns a react-hook, dispatchers and virtualStore.
+Define a top-level property of the redux state including its initial value, all related reducers, and returns a react-hook, dispatchers and virtualStore.

 * **IN**: (reduxStorePropertyName, initialState)
   - reduxStorePropertyName:     string